-For journals and eBooks, the following publication policies are applied by Sami Publishing Company (SPC).
+For journals, the following publication policies are applied by Sami Publishing Company (SPC) and follow the guidelines of the Committee on Publication Ethics (COPE).

 Sami Publishing Company (SPC) follows the double-blind peer-review procedure for submissions of all manuscripts to its journals, except for a selected number of patent journals where the double-blind review is followed.